phpqa/makefiles/README.md

 - Limit the dependencies on make and docker, by using a make image with docker daemon forwarding to the host
 - Add phars for the different tools
 - make it possible to run the phpqa tools from common, by setting the php directory
+- use phar files for tools that have them